 Building Capacity and Data Infrastructure to Support Continuous Improvement: HTH continues to develop continuous improvement capacity among staff members and build the data infrastructure to support this work.
 Through a partnership with the Center for Research on Equity and Innovation (CREI) at the High Tech High Graduate School for Education (HTH GSE).
-As HTH staff returned to full time in-person learning for the 2021-22 school year, this collaboration resumed.
 To support the use of learning cycles, HTH has built an internal data dashboard with measures aligned to the HTH LCAP that is updated in near real-time.
 This data dashboard provides HTH school leaders and teachers the necessary data to conclude whether a particular change is leading to the desired improvements in student outcomes.
 Furthermore, each measure can be disaggregated to ensure that improvements are being realized for each subgroup.